 Coronavirus has had a big impact on how we all live, work, travel and interact.
 To understand the local impact, in July and August we asked residents to tell us how they have been affected.
-Over 2800 residents took part in the survey and shared their experiences of the pandemic.
+Over 2800 people took part in the survey and shared their experiences of the pandemic.

 If you took part in the survey, thank you for taking the time to tell us how coronavirus has affected you and your family.
 The results of the survey will help shape how we work with other organisations, residents and communities to keep Portsmouth safe and help the city plan for the future.